citrusframework/citrus/src/manual/kubernetes.md

 ```

 **Note**
 The watch command may be triggered several times for multiple changes on the respective Kubernetes resource.
-Each watch event trigger results in a new validation.
+The watch action will always handle one single event result.
+The first
+event trigger is forwarded to the action validation.
+All further watch events on that same resource are ignored.
+This means that you may need multiple watch actions in your test case in case you expect
+multiple watch events to be triggered.

 ### Kubernetes messaging